 Many Google Chrome users have reported that when they browse the internet on Chrome, they see an error message “ERR_CACHE_MISS”.
 This error message is common when loading a web page in Chrome.
 So, if you are facing the same issue, don’t be frustrated; it is straightforward to fix this problem yourself.
 This article discusses several possible methods to fix the “ERR_CACHE_MISS” error in google chrome.

 What is the “ERR_CACHE_MISS” error?

 This error means clear that this is related to cache.
-Generally, the error “ERR_CACHE_MISS” could happen if you don’t have enough space on your hard drive for the cache to be stored.
+Generally, the error “ERR_CACHE_MISS” could happen if you don’t have enough space on your hard drive for storing the cache.
 But there is a verity of reasons you might be seeing this issue.

 - If there are any bugs, insufficiencies, or corruption in your browser settings, browser, or browser extension.

 - If your browser is enabled to obtain cache files from the sites.